top of page

 For the past few years, these fictitious people have taken up so much of my life that they seem to be always on my mind.
 Every time I sit down to outline a new novel, their personas float to the surface of my thoughts and some small part of them find their way into my writing.
 Astute readers will find little nuggets of the previous book sprinkled within the pages of each subsequent one.
 The setting of The Girl Who Was Taken is just miles from the Blue Ridge Mountain town of Summit Lake.
 The protagonist of that book—Dr. Livia Cutty—makes a cameo in Don’t Believe It.
 The town of Summit Lake appears in Don’t Believe It as a vacation spot where a US diplomat retreats to when faced with an international crisis.
 Dante Campbell (The "queen of morning television") first appeared in The Girl Who Was Taken, and has made cameos in every novel since.
 And Events, the magazine Kelsey Castle writes for, has been named as a media entity in most of my other books.
 So, although in no way a series, my first three novels have strong connections to one another.

-In 2018 I sat down to pen my fourth thriller—Some Choose Darkness.
-In the main character, I found a woman named Rory Moore.
+When I sat down to pen my fourth thriller—Some Choose Darkness––and started outlining the main character, I found a woman named Rory Moore.
 It took a long time to figure her out.
 My first few attempts to write her failed miserably.
 From her name (Scarlett, Kate, Stella) to her occupation (journalist, lawyer, Ph.D. student) nothing seemed to work.
 This woman’s personality was hard to pin down, and I nearly gave up on her.
 Then I read an article about an insurance investigator (sent to me from my sister) who looked into auto accidents to discover who was at fault and what truly happened during a motor vehicle accident.
 The investigator did this by piecing together clues from the scene of the accident.
 I imagined my character doing the same for homicides, and suddenly my protagonist had an intriguing occupation as a forensic reconstructionist.
 Then came her name—Rory Moore.
 I was off and running.

 As the author writing her story, Rory was difficult for me to get to know, and this elusiveness became her personality.
 She shuts herself off from the world and allows only a few people into her circle of trust.
 Sometimes, that includes me.
 I spent many hours banging my head against the computer trying to pin down her tendencies.
 She suffers from OCD and has a unique way of controlling her urges through restoring antique porcelain dolls.
 She is a fan of a rare imperial stout called Dark Lord.
 And she chooses the cold cases she investigates carefully, knowing that in order to solve the crimes she must walk in the footsteps of the dead—a taxing ritual that puts Rory closer to the victims whose deaths she investigates than to most people in her life.